 How Maryland Courts Determine Child Custody

-Choose a lawyer who cares about your child’s best interests.
-At The Law Offices of Ellen L. Lee, we can help you work out custody arrangements that satisfy you and benefit your children.
-Contact our firm online or at
+Our founding attorney has significantly more in-depth family law experience than the majority of child custody lawyers in our region.
+Choose a lawyer who cares about your child’s interests.
+At the Law Offices of Ellen L. Lee, LLC, we can help you work out custody arrangements that satisfy you and benefit your children.

 Contact our firm today through our online form or call us at (301) 279-0692(301) 279-0692 to schedule a confidential consultation with our founding attorney.
 During this information-gathering session, we will discuss the details of your child custody case and your goals by phone, by video via Zoom, or in person at our boutique family law firm in Rockville, Maryland.
 We can also schedule evening or weekend appointments to meet your needs.